MicrosoftDocs/visualstudio-docs/docs/ide/reference/xaml-designer.md

 Use the **XAML Designer** options page to specify how elements and attributes are formatted in your XAML documents.
 To open this page, choose the **Tools** menu and then choose **Options**.
 To access the **XAML Designer** property page, choose the **XAML Designer** node.
 Settings for the XAML Designer are applied when you open the document.
 So, if you make changes to the settings, you need to close and then reopen Visual Studio to see the changes.

 > [!NOTE]
 > The dialog boxes and menu commands you see might differ from those described in Help depending on your active settings or edition.
 To change your settings, choose **Import and Export Settings** on the **Tools** menu.
-For more information, see [Personalize the Visual Studio IDE](../../ide/personalizing-the-visual-studio-ide.md).
+For more information, see [Reset settings](../ide/environment-settings.md#reset-settings).

 ## Enable XAML Designer